Organization of American Historians: History

 OAH headquarters in Bloomington, known as the Millen House, or the Raintree House.

 OAH formed as the Mississippi Valley Historical Association at a meeting in Lincoln, Nebraska, of seven historical societies of the Mississippi Valley on October 17 and 18, 1907.
-The organization, devoted to studying the Mississippi Valley region, began a tradition of holding an annual meeting each year, and began quarterly publication in 1914 of the Mississippi Valley Historical Review.
+The attendees assembled in response to a letter circulated by Clarence S. Paine of the Nebraska State Historical Society.
+The organization, devoted to studying the Mississippi Valley region, began a tradition of holding an annual meeting each year.
+The first meeting was held on June 22, 1908 in Minnetonka, Minnesota.

+The organization began quarterly publication in 1914 of the Mississippi Valley Historical Review.

 As the scholarly emphasis of the organization and its journal developed and spread over time, its initial emphasis on the Mississippi Valley came under sharp challenge from members who wanted a better title and a wider scope.
+On April 23, 1965, the MVHA formally changed its name to Organization of American Historians.

 Ray Billington, OAH president in 1962–63, detailed four issues that arose and caused bitter quarreling during the discussion about the proposed name change in a 1978 Journal of American History essay: the desire to use the association's prestige to fight for liberal reforms, to change the association's name to represent a national scope, to democratize its oligarchical structure, and to take a firm stand against racial discrimination in terms of hotels and meeting cities.
 The reformers were successful and the Mississippi Valley Historical Review was renamed the Journal of American History and the organization, correspondingly, was renamed the Organization of American Historians the following year.

 Indiana University was selected as home for the editorial offices of the Mississippi Valley Historical Review predecessor to the Journal of American History in 1963.
 Prior to relocating to Indiana, the editorial offices were located at Tulane University.
 The organization moved its business offices to Indiana in the summer of 1970 from its home on the campus of the University of Utah in Salt Lake City, Utah.
 The organization's headquarters are in Bloomington, Indiana on the campus of Indiana University in the historic Raintree House.

 The OAH was admitted to the American Council of Learned Societies in 1971.
 It is a foundational partner of the National Coalition for History and the National Humanities Alliance.